freginold/Note/README.md

 # Note
-Note is a very basic Windows GUI note app.
-It is free and open source.
+Note is a very basic Windows GUI note/task app.
+It is free, open source, and in the public domain.
 It uses VBScript and JavaScript/JScript with an .HTA interface.

 Note relies on a `notes` subfolder in the same directory.
 It uses the `options.txt` file to store configuration settings -- time stamp display (on or off), background color, font, and text size.
 If no options file is present, Note will create a default options file on launch.